 2.2.
 Circumarctic FTE derivation

 The FTE is derived for the whole study area following the method of Ranson et al. (2011): image segmentation is applied to the MODIS VCF dataset, and an image segment is considered as part of the FTE if the mean VCF value inside is between 5 and 20, or if it has a mean VCF value of less than 5 but a standard deviation value of larger than 5.
-The segmentation algorithm used is GEE’s implementation of the Simple Non-Iterative Clustering (SNIC) method (Achanta and Süsstrunk, 2017) which is an improvement upon the previously available Simple Linear Iterative Clustering (Achanta et al., 2012)(SLIC, ) method and achieves fast segmentation on large datasets.
+The segmentation algorithm used is GEE’s implementation of the Simple Non-Iterative Clustering (SNIC) method (Achanta and Süsstrunk, 2017) which is an improvement upon the previously available Simple Linear Iterative Clustering (SLIC, Achanta et al., 2012) method and achieves fast segmentation on large datasets.
 The analysis of the relationship between FTE dynamics and spatial configuration is then performed based on the derived latitudinal FTEs, the process of which is summarised in a diagram shown in Figure 2.